stylus/stylus/docs/mixins.md

     stripe #fff #000

+### Block mixins

+You can pass blocks to mixins by calling mixin with `+` prefix:

+    +foo()
+      width: 10px

+The passed block would be available inside the mixin as `block` variable, that then could be used with interpolation:

+    foo()
+      .foo
+        {block}

+    +foo
+      width: 10px

+    => .foo {
+         width: 10px;
+       }

+This feature is in its rough state ATM, but would be enhanced in the future.

 ### Mixing Mixins in Mixins

  Mixins can (of course!) utilize other mixins, building upon their own selectors and properties.